Medically reviewed by Drugs.com. Last updated on Jun 18, 2019.

 Known neoplasm(s) at the site(s) of application

-Topical: Adolescents ≥16 years and Adults: Diabetic ulcers: Apply appropriate amount of gel once daily with a cotton swab, tongue depressor, or similar tool, as a coating over the ulcer.
+Diabetic ulcers (lower extremity): Topical: Apply appropriate amount of gel once daily with a cotton swab, tongue depressor, or similar tool, as a coating over the ulcer.
 The amount of becaplermin to be applied will vary depending on the size of the ulcer area.

 Note: If the ulcer does not decrease in size by ~30% after 10 weeks of treatment or complete healing has not occurred in 20 weeks, continued treatment with becaplermin gel should be reassessed.

-To calculate the length of gel applied to the ulcer, measure the greatest length of the ulcer by the greatest width of the ulcer.
-Tube size and unit of measure will determine the formula used in the calculation.
+Estimation of gel requirement: To calculate the length of gel applied to the ulcer, measure the greatest length of the ulcer by the greatest width of the ulcer.
 Recalculate amount of gel needed every 1 to 2 weeks, depending on the rate of change in ulcer area.

 For topical use; not for oral, ophthalmic, or intravaginal use.
 Squeeze appropriate amount of gel onto clean measuring surface (eg, wax paper), spread onto entire ulcer area in a thin, continuous layer ~1/16 inch thick.
 Cover with saline moistened dressing; leave dressing in place ~12 hours.
 After 12 hours, remove dressing, rinse with saline or water to remove residual becaplermin gel and cover with saline moistened dressing (without becaplermin gel) for remainder of the day.
 Continue use once daily until ulcer is completely healed.